Coast Guard, DHS.

-The Coast Guard proposes establishing a temporary safety zone on the navigable waters of the Lower Colorado River, Laughlin, NV, in support of a fireworks display near the AVI Resort and Casino.
-The safety zone is necessary to provide for the safety of the crew, spectators, participants of the event, participating vessels and other vessels and users of the waterway.
+The Coast Guard proposes to establish a temporary safety zone on the navigable waters of the Lower Colorado River, Laughlin, Nevada, in support of the Laughlin Independence Day fireworks display to be held near the AVI Resort and Casino.
+This temporary safety zone is necessary to provide for the safety of the participants, crew, spectators, participating vessels and other vessels and users of the waterway.
 Persons and vessels will be prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.

-You may mail comments and related material to Marine Events, Prevention Department, Coast Guard Sector San Diego, 2710 N. Harbor Drive, San Diego, CA 92101-1028.
-Marine Events, Prevention Department, maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at Coast Guard Sector San Diego between 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to the Office of Waterways Management, U.S. Coast Guard Sector San Diego, 2710 N. Harbor Drive, San Diego, CA 92101-1028.
+The Office of Waterways Management, U.S. Coast Guard Sector San Diego maintains Start Printed Page 35231the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket (COTP San Diego 06-025) and are available for inspection or copying at the Office of Waterways Management, Coast Guard Sector San Diego, 2710 N. Harbor Drive, San Diego, CA 92101-1028 between 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Chief Petty Officer Eric Carroll, Waterways Management, U.S. Coast Guard Sector San Diego, CA, at telephone (619) 278-7277.End Further Info End Preamble Start Supplemental Information
+Chief Petty Officer Eric Carroll, USCG, Waterways Management, U.S. Coast Guard Sector San Diego at (619) 278-7277.End Further Info End Preamble Start Supplemental Information

 Request for Comments

-We encourage you to participate in this rulemaking by submitting comments and related material.
-If you do so, please include your name and address, identify the docket number for this rulemaking [COTP San Diego 07-025], indicate the specific section of this document to which each comment applies, and give the reason for each comment.
+We encourage you to participate in this rulemaking by submitting comments and related materials.
+If you do so, please include your name and address, identify the docket number for this rulemaking (COTP San Diego 06-025), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
 Please submit all comments and related material in an unbound format, no larger than 81/2 by 11 inches, suitable for copying.
-If you would like to know they reached us, please enclose a stamped, self-addressed postcard or envelope.
+If you would like to know that your submission reached us, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period.
 We may change this proposed rule in view of them.

 We do not now plan to hold a public meeting.
-But you may submit a request for a meeting by writing to Coast Guard Sector San Diego at the address under ADDRESSES explaining why one would be beneficial.
+But you may submit a request for a meeting by writing to the Office of Waterway Management at the address under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.

 Background and Purpose

-The Coast Guard proposes establishing a temporary safety zone on the navigable waters of the Lower Colorado River, Laughlin, NV, in support of a fireworks show in the navigation channel of the Lower Colorado River, Laughlin, NV.
-The fireworks show is being sponsored by AVI Resort and Casino.
-The safety zone will be set at a 980-foot radius around the anchored firing barge.
-This temporary safety zone is necessary to provide for the safety of the show's crew, spectators, participants of the event, participating vessels, and other vessels and users of the waterway.
+AVI Resort and Casino is sponsoring the Independence Day Fireworks Display, which will be held in the vicinity of AVI Resort and Casino on the Lower Colorado River, Laughlin, Nevada.
+The fireworks will be fired from an anchored firing barge.
+The proposed safety zone will be set at a 980-foot radius around the anchored firing barge.
+This proposed temporary safety zone is necessary to provide for the safety of the show's crew, spectators, participants of the event, participating vessels and other vessels and users of the waterway.

 Discussion of Proposed Rule

-The limits of this temporary safety zone include all areas within 980 feet of the firing location adjacent to the AVI Resort and Casino centered in the navigational channel between Laughlin Bridge and the northwest point of the AVI Resort and Casino Cove in position: 35°00′45″ N., 114°38′16″ W. Persons and vessels would be prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.
+The limits of this temporary safety zone include all areas within 980 feet of the firing location adjacent to the AVI Resort and Casino centered in the navigational channel between Laughlin Bridge and the northwest point of the AVI Resort and Casino Cove in position: 35°00′45″ N, 114°38′16″ W. This safety zone is necessary to provide for the safety of the crews, spectators, and participants of the regatta and to protect other vessels and users of the waterway.
+Persons and vessels will be prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
-The safety zone only encompasses a small portion of the waterway, it is short in duration at a late hour when commercial traffic is low, and the Captain of the Port may authorize entry into the zone, if necessary.
+This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons: The proposed zone will be in effect for only two hours.
+The safety zone only encompasses a small portion of the waterway, and the Captain of the Port may authorize entry into the zone, if necessary.